JacobSykora4/PRISM-Public/README.md

 ----------------------------------------------------
 USAGE NOTES
 ----------------------------------------------------
-- PRISM is designed for internal use by the Archdiocese Development Office.
+- PRISM is designed primarily for **internal use** by the **Archdiocese of Omaha Stewardship and Development Office**.
-- It avoids external dependencies like RibbonX or Selenium.
+- The add-in runs entirely within Excel, no internet browser automation or third-party dependencies.
-- Sheets in the add-in are hidden or removed.
-All logic is modular and centralized in VBA modules.
+- All sheets are hidden or removed to protect functionality and security.
-- Designed for extensibility: county mappings, name filters, and data extraction logic are modular.
+- The codebase is modular, enabling controlled customization for other dioceses or authorized Catholic institutions.

 ----------------------------------------------------
 SUPPORT & CONTACT
 ----------------------------------------------------
+The Author welcomes collaboration with other **Catholic dioceses**, **parishes**, or **affiliated ministries** seeking to responsibly implement PRISM for their stewardship efforts.

+If your organization is interested in adopting PRISM or receiving technical guidance, please contact Jacob Sykora for approval and coordination.

-Author: Jacob V. Sykora
+Author: Jacob Sykora
-Arch O Email: jvsykora@archomaha.org
 Personal Email: sykojv@gmail.com

-For support, updates, or maintenance documentation, contact the Office of Stewardship and Development.

 ----------------------------------------------------
 DISCLAIMER